Need a Proprietorship Registration? We are a perfect match.

 A proprietorship has various restrictions in terms of fundraising, liability and business succession.
 Hence, only very small businesses that are in the unorganized sector operate as proprietorship.

-Requirements To register a sole proprietorship in India
+Required mandatory registerations for a sole proprietorship in India

 You need to provide a PAN card and an Aadhaar card.
 You can also use a voter’s ID, passport, or driving license to establish your Identity.